jojal5/Extremes.jl/README.md

 julia> Pkg.add("Extremes")
 ```

-See the [Package Documentation](https://jojal5.github.io/Extremes.jl/dev/) for details and examples and the related paper Jalbert *et al.* (2023, to appear).
+See the [Package Documentation](https://jojal5.github.io/Extremes.jl/dev/) for details and examples on how to use the package.

+See also the related paper by Jalbert *et al.* (2024, to appear) describing the package, along with the Jupyter notebook file located in _docs/src/JOSS/_, which replicates the results and the figures.

 Reference:
 Jalbert, J., Farmer, M., Gobeil, G. and Roy, P. (2023).
 Extremes.jl: Extreme Value Analysis in Julia.
 Provisionally accepted in *Journal of Statistical Software*.